 So how can you use this information to help get through a break up?

 I know breaking up aches and can be totally overwhelming.
 I’ve been through my share too.
 I’d love to hear if these ideas are helpful OR where you get stuck!
-Feel free to leave a comment below, drop me an email, or if you want some help getting through the waves - feel free to call me for a free 15 minute phone consultation at (415) 797-8297.
-I am San Francisco’s resident dating therapist helping successful singles create the love and life that they want.
+If you want some help getting through the waves or getting back into the dating scene -reach out for a free 15 minute phone consultation at (415) 797-8297.